moodymudskipper/safejoin/README.md

 Joining operations often come with tests, one might want to check that:

+1.  `by` columns are given explicitly (*dplyr* displays a message if they're not)
+2. Factor columns used for the join have the same levels (*dplyr* displays a warning if they don't)
-1. No columns are repeated in both data.frames apart from `by` columns
+3. No columns are repeated in both data.frames apart from `by` columns (*dplyr* keeps them both and suffixes them silently)
-2.  `by` columns are given explicitly
-3. Join columns form a unique key on both or either tables
+4. Join columns form a unique key on both or either tables
-4. All rows of both or either tables will be matched
+5. All rows of both or either tables will be matched
-5. All combinations of values of join columns are present on both or either sides
+6. All combinations of values of join columns are present on both or either sides
-6. Factor columns used for the join have the same levels

-Here is what *dplyr* does in these cases:

-1. Suffix silently the columns and keep both
-2. Display a message
-3. Nothing
-4. Nothing
-5. Nothing
-6. Display a warning

 This package provides the possibility for any of these cases to ignore, inform, warn or abort.